 Most people think of rear-end automobile accidents when they think of whiplash.
 While this is the number one cause of whiplash, there are several other less common causes of whiplash such as bungee jumping, falling off a horse, riding a roller coaster or bumper cars, and collisions in soccer, rugby, or football.
+Whiplash treatment requires first arriving at a proper diagnosis.
 The mechanism of whiplash is that the head/neck gets thrown backwards into hyper-extension, then recoils forwards (usually with the help of the automobile headrest) into hyper-flexion.
 The technical name for whiplash is cervical acceleration-decceleration syndrome.
 The pain comes from damage to the ligaments in the neck, the muscles in the head, neck, and back, and in serious cases the bones themselves (potential fracture).

 Symptoms of whiplash